PEOPLE OPS PLAYBOOK

 this playbook

-You can start acting on employee survey results as soon as you receive them.
-You should use this playbook if you’ve recently completed an employee engagement survey, have pulse survey data that you’ve been aggregating over time, or if you intend to start running surveys — after all, you should be prepared to take action.
+You can start acting on employee engagement survey results as soon as you receive them.
+You should use this playbook if you’ve recently completed an employee engagement survey, have pulse survey data that you’ve been aggregating over time, or intend to start running surveys.

-Reviewing survey results can help you deal with immediate problems and identify long-term trends.
-For example, measuring engagement will allow you to pinpoint current issues in your company, but it can also help you spot changes in company-wide engagement levels year on year.
+Reviewing engagement survey results can help you deal with immediate problems and identify long-term trends.
+In other words, measuring engagement will allow you to pinpoint current issues and spot changes in company-wide engagement levels year over year.

 Orange checkmark icon.